shellinglian/fitplm/readme.txt

 grid: a grid on [0,1] on which the function values as well as the 1-alpha confidence interval are computed.
 f: estimated function value on the grid upper, lower: upper/lower confidence bound on the grid for f

+The file main.R uses a simulated data set to illustrate the use of fitplm() function.